Kull-AG/DbAccessCodeGen/README.md

 - Currently only Stored Procedures are supported and only MS SQL Server works realiably.
 - Generated Code requires C# 8.0.
 This can easily be set in the project settings and allows for certain great features like Nullable Context

+## Why you should use it

+- Great for AOT (like [Xamarin](https://www.xamarinhelp.com/xamarin-android-aot-works/)) and [App Trimming](https://devblogs.microsoft.com/dotnet/app-trimming-in-net-5/).
+Generated Code does not need Reflection
+- No need for Entity Framework
+- It's really fast in generating code
+- The generated code is very fast (Tests pending) as it uses Low-Level .Net Code

 ## Requirements / configuration

 Create a file called DbCodeGenConfig.yml and configure your must important settings: